 In 1831, the University of Alabama in Tuscaloosa was officially opened.

-In 1910, suffragists showed up at the U.S. Capitol with half a million signatures on petitions demanding that women receive the right to vote.
+In 1910, suffragists showed up at the U.S. Capitol with half a million signatures demanding that women have the right to vote.

 In 1934, the first laundromat (called a "washateria") opened in Fort Worth, Texas.

 In 1942, the first World War II edition of The Stars and Stripes was published as a weekly newspaper.

 In 1945, famed American war correspondent Ernie Pyle, 44, was killed by Japanese gunfire on the Pacific island of Ie Shima, off Okinawa.

 In 1949, the Republic of Ireland was proclaimed.